In this post, you will see a roundup of 5 amazing fall knitting patterns.

 I always look forward to the fall weather, even though I do enjoy the summer, autumn has to be my favourite season.

-But fall has something special, the change in the weather means that you can enjoy walking so much more, kicking leaves in the park and enjoying the lush green landscapes.
+Fall has something special, the change in the weather means that you can enjoy walking so much more, kicking leaves in the park and enjoying the lush green landscapes.

 My perfect autumn day would be to walk my dog in the park, wearing a cosy fall outfit and getting a coffee in Liston (a very old cafe in Corfu Town, which is THE place to people watch).